 9-1.1-2.
 Definitions. -- As used in this chapter:

-(d) "Investigator" means a person who is charged by the Rhode Island attorney general, a solicitor or designee with the duty of conducting any investigation under this act, or any officer or employee of the state acting under the direction and supervision of the department of attorney General.
+(5) "Investigator" means a person who is charged by the Rhode Island attorney general, a solicitor, or designee with the duty of conducting any investigation under this act, or any officer or employee of the State acting under the direction and supervision of the department of attorney general.

-(1) the original or duplicate of any deposition, interrogatory, document, thing, result of the inspection of land or other property, examination, or admission, which is obtained by any method of discovery in any judicial or administrative proceeding of an adversarial nature;
+(i) The original or duplicate of any deposition, interrogatory, document, thing, result of the inaspection of land or other property, examination, or admission, which is obtained by any method of discovery in any judicial or administrative proceeding of an adversarial nature;

-(2) any digest, analysis, selection, compilation, or derivation of any item listed in paragraph (1); and
+(ii) Any digest, analysis, selection, compilation, or derivation of any item listed in paragraph (i); and

-(3) any index or other manner of access to any item listed in paragraph (1).
+(iii) Any index or other manner of access to any item listed in paragraph (i).

 9-1.1-3.
 Liability for certain acts. -- (a) Any person who: